 ITVX is the streaming service from ITV – the replacement for ITV Hub.

 Most of the content on ITVX is totally free to watch (with advert breaks).
 The optional, paid Premium tier removes the adverts and adds films and TV shows from BritBox.

 But the free tier includes more than 10,000 hours of free content – including many films.
 And, ITVX is really pushing the envelope when it comes to free films – as the list includes a lot of classic Hollywood blockbusters, and even some newer ones.

 ITVX is available on most of the streaming devices and Smart TVs sold in the UK (except for several older boxes and TVs), as well as on Virgin Media’s TV boxes, Sky Glass and Sky Stream, mobile phones – and you can watch it directly on your browser (once you sign up for a free account).

 Another free-to-watch commercial channel that normally airs on Freeview, Channel 5 also has an on-demand service, called My5.

 It’s totally free (with adverts), and you just need to register for an account.
 Then, you can stream the movies directly from the website, or via the app, which is available on many streaming devices.

-Many of My5’s on-demand free movies come from Pluto TV Movies – which is another streaming TV company owned by ViacomCBS (which owns Channel 5).
-Most of the films are obscure titles you’ve never heard of – but there are several hidden gems, as well as some older Hollywood hits.
+Many of My5’s on-demand free movies come from Pluto TV Movies – which is another streaming TV service owned by Paramount (which owns Channel 5).
+Many of the films are obscure titles you’ve never heard of – but there are several hidden gems, as well as some older Hollywood hits.

 The Internet Archive is a free digital library that includes a massive collection of digital books, games, old websites, and – movies.